saifaustcse/SDLC-Methodologies/README.md

     Use cases for the Waterfall model:

-        * This model is used only when the requirements are very well known, clear and fixed.
+        * This model is used only when the requirements are very well known, clear and fixed
-        * There are no ambiguous or undefined requirements.
+        * There are no ambiguous or undefined requirements
         * The requirements are precisely documented
         * The technologies stack is predefined which makes it not dynamic
         * The project is small or mid-sized